 Diarrhea Medication

+Have you heard of Montezuma’s Revenge?
+Even a savvy traveler like me falls victim to it occasionally.
 If you’ve ever had Traveler’s Diarrhea, you know it’s terrible and can lay you up for a day or more.
-Over-the-counter medications like Imodium can help stop diarrhea, but I always travel with a prescription of Cipro, an antibiotic that stops the root cause.
+Over-the-counter medications like Imodium and Trioral can help with the symptoms, but I always travel with a prescription of Cipro, an antibiotic that stops the root cause.

 Misc.
 First Aid